mainflux/gateways/docs/mfx-1.md

 If Debian is used, instructions for flashing eMMC from SD card can be found [here](https://developer.solid-run.com/knowledge-base/i-mx6-debian/).

-Besically, WiFi has to be enabled first, Debain image then can be downloaded and `dd`-ed directly to the flash.
+Besically, WiFi has to be enabled first, Debian image then can be downloaded and `dd`-ed directly to the flash.

 ## WiFi
 File `/etc/network/interfaces` already includes files from `/etc/network/interfaces.d` directory: